novayo/LeetCode/2162_Minimum_Cost_to_Set_Cooking_Time/README.md

 * Memory Usage: 14 MB, less than 52.00% of Python3 online submissions for Minimum Cost to Set Cooking Time.

 > brute force

+---

+try_3.py: O(10000) O(1)

+* Runtime: 332 ms, faster than 5.06% of Python3 online submissions for Minimum Cost to Set Cooking Time.
+* Memory Usage: 13.8 MB, less than 99.58% of Python3 online submissions for Minimum Cost to Set Cooking Time.

+> brute force